Dinorush/ExtraWeaponCustomization/README.md

 - Enforce Fire Rate: Increases damage/recoil/ammo cost when FPS is lower than fire rate.
 [Automatic weapons only]
 - Hold Burst: Releasing the trigger ends a burst early.
 [Burst weapons only]
 - Reserve Clip: Combines reserve ammo with the magazine.
+- Tumor Multi: Applies a damage multiplier when hitting tumors.

 Additional details for customizing/implementing these can be found on the wiki: